 The American Mandarin Society is in the process of creating a bookshelf for recommended books in English and Chinese related to U.S.-China relations and policy issues.
-We will be informing members of any new functionality on our website through our facebook page so sign up to keep yourself updated.
+We will be informing members of any new functionality on our website through our Facebook page.

 Chinese Text Project– For those interested in classical Chinese, the Chinese Text Project has thousands of passages available for free, with most containing English translations, definitions of words appearing in the text, and annotations in Chinese.